Mills leads Australia past Nigeria, 84-67 in Olympic opener

+A lot of heartbreak, mostly.
+But they believe this time will be different.

-SAITAMA, Japan (AP) — Patty Mills scored 25 points and Australia opened its quest for a first Olympic medal in men’s basketball by beating Nigeria 84-67 on Sunday.
+Mills scored 25 points and Australia opened its quest for a first Olympic medal in men’s basketball by beating Nigeria 84-67 on Sunday.

-Australia matched its best finish by finishing fourth at the Rio Games in 2016 but is capable of going further this time with a veteran roster full of NBA players.
+Australia has never been closer than in 2016 in Rio, when it lost by a point to Spain in the bronze-medal game to match its best result by finishing fourth for the fourth time.
+But with core veterans such as Mills, Joe Ingles, Aron Baynes and Matthew Dellavedova, this team is capable of going further this time.

+“The guys who’ve been here for this period of time really believe they can do it,” coach Brian Goorjian said.

 The Australians, ranked third in the world, pulled away in the fourth quarter of a game that had been evenly matched between teams with the most NBA players outside of the U.S.